szager-chromium/rr/Kernel-API-wishlist.md

 ### Bugfix?: ability to open perf_event_open() fds through /proc/TID/fd/x

 See #603.
 We fall back on using SCM_RIGHTS, but it's considerably more complicated than needs to be.

+### Bugfix?: wait status 0x80007f seems invalid

+See #1198.
+This wait_status (in response to a PTRACE_INTERRUPT) seems to contradict documentation.
+It's received when we interrupt a task blocked in an untraced system call.